 Also, Linda Puglisi with others lobbied the New York State DOT to make safety improvements on the Bear Mountain Parkway.
-There was a dedication of Meahagh Park with an outdoor basketball court and a wonderful outdoor Summer Concert and Movie Series starting in 2015.
+There was a dedication of Meahagh Park with an outdoor basketball court and a wonderful outdoor Summer Concert and Movie Series starting in 2015 along the Hudson River.
 In 2016 the Town dedicated a new lacrosse/all purpose field, a water spray park at the Town pool and a new hiking trail by the Hollow Brook Golf Course.
 In 2018 the town opened a 1/2 mile Fitness/Nature Trail behind the Town pool.
 A new mini golf course opened in 2019 at the town pool campus and a new bathhouse will open in 2021.

 Supervisor Linda Puglisi has been and continues to be a strong advocate for protecting the Town’s environment.
-During her administration, the Town has increased it’s open space by 107% (3,200 acres).
-The largest parcel to be acquired as part of her open space initiatives is the 352 acres at Hill point.
+During her administration, the Town has increased its open space by 107% (3,200 acres).
+The largest parcel acquired as part of her open space initiatives is the 352 acres at Hill point.
 Linda Puglisi, working in conjunction with the Town’s Open Space Committee, continues to look for further opportunities to maintain the Town’s open space.
 Other initiatives by Supervisor Puglisi include strengthening of the Town’s environmental laws.
 Recently she supported saving an important fifty acre lake and watershed (Furnace Dock Lake) from being drained.
 This was a 100 year old lake and needed to be preserved.
 It now is owned by the Town of Cortlandt.
 A new Master Plan, completed in 2015 is currently being implemented.
 In 2016, the Town purchased 100 acres from Con Edison adjacent to the Hudson River in Verplanck and recently preserved 104 acres of the Abee Rose area off Maple Avenue.
 This is one of three Master Plans completed during her administration.

-The Town's newly adopted Sustainable Envision Master Plan won in 2016, two prestigious awards from New York and the Westchester Planning Federations.
+The Town's Sustainable Envision Master Plan won in 2016, two prestigious awards from New York and the Westchester Planning Federation.
 History is very important to Linda Puglisi and she is proud of the Historic Tollhouse by the Bear Mountain Bridge and the preservation of Aaron Copland's homestead.
 A Historic Advisory Council was recently established with several dedicated volunteers.

 Under Supervisor Puglisi’s leadership, the Town has and continues to prosper economically.
 Small businesses, as well as, larger national stores, call the Town of Cortlandt home.
 She is strongly committed to continuing to sponsor initiatives to help the Town’s economy grow and prosper.
-This year she sponsored a “Shop Cortlandt” and “Do Business in Cortlandt” effort along with civic organizations.
-A new shopping mall area is currently under construction off the Cortlandt Boulevard named "Cortlandt Crossing".
+Each year she sponsors a “Shop Cortlandt” and “Do Business in Cortlandt” effort along with civic organizations.
+A new shopping mall area opened off Cortlandt Boulevard named "Cortlandt Crossing".
 The town recently retained an Economic Development Consultant to bring in more businesses/industry in the proper locations.